neondatabase/website/content/docs/manage/overview.md

 ## Neon account

 This is the account you used to sign up with Neon.
-Neon currently supports signing up with GitHub, Google, or partner accounts.
+Neon supports signing up with an email, GitHub, Google, or partner account.

 ## API keys